El Hierro: 2011 seismic activity

 The Instituto Vulcanológico de Canarias (Volcanological Institute of the Canary Islands) and National Geographic Institute's seismic monitoring station located in Valverde detected increased seismic activity beginning on 17 July 2011.
 The seismic monitoring network was increased in density on 21 July to allow better detection and location of the seismic events.
 There was an earthquake swarm with in excess of 400 minor tremors between 20 July and 24 July; by 27 July a further 320 earthquakes had been recorded.
 On 25 August there were reports that some horizontal deformation had been detected, but that there was no unusual vertical deformation.
 At that time, the total number of tremors had exceeded 4,000.
+By the end of September, the tremors had increased in frequency and intensity, with experts fearing landslides affecting the town of La Frontera, and also a small possibility of a volcanic eruption through a new vent.
+Emergency services evacuated several families in the areas at most risk, and made plans to evacuate the island if necessary.
 Between 4;15 and 4:20 a.m. on 10 October 2011 the earthquake swarm changed behaviour and produced a harmonic tremor.
 Harmonic tremors are produced by magma movements and can indicate that an eruption has begun.
 Later the same day a small submarine eruption began, 7 km south of La Restinga.
 On 11 October the volcanic threat level at La Restinga was raised from "yellow" to "red" after minor rockfalls on the slopes above the town.
 Temporary evacuation of the 600 inhabitants was ordered and, despite a reduction in activity, they were still unable to return 20 days later.

 As of 7 November 2011 a confirmed surtseyan type of eruption phase has started at the fissure.
 On 4 December 2011 the eruption was ongoing with vigorous phreatic bubbles emerging.
 After the 2011 eruption, fossils of single-celled marine organisms were found in restingolites, a type of tephra, that were released into the water.

 Climate

-The climate of El Hierro depends on the area.
-The climate ranges are from subtropical Mediterranean (Csa / Csb) in the center of the island, to semi-arid (BSh) and to a desert climate (BWh) in coastal parts (according to the Köppen climate classification).
-Although the temperatures are very influenced by the ocean.
-This is the climate chart from El Hierro Airport, which is the only airport in the island and also the island capital's airport:
+The precise climate of El Hierro depends on the area.
+The climate ranges are from subtropical Mediterranean (Csa / Csb) in the center of the island, to semi-arid (BSh) and to a desert climate (BWh) in coastal sections (according to the Köppen climate classification).
+It also has tropical climate (As) influences on some areas, as the coldest month average temperature does not fall below 18 C, but as precipitation is very low, the arid/semi-arid climate overlaps with the tropical climate, and therefore, its official classification according to AEMET is semi-arid or arid, depending on the exact area of the island.
+The temperatures are greatly influenced by the ocean.
+This is the climate chart from El Hierro Airport, which is the only airport in the island: